seancdavis/githole/README.md

 Githole
 ================

-Githole is a command line script that serves as a wrapper for several git commands, which serve my git workflow.
+Githole is a wrapper for a specific versioning workflow using [Git](http://git- scm.com/).

 The Workflow
 ----------------